lextudio/sharpsnmp_docs/pro/tutorials/mib2csharp.rst

 Limitations
 -----------
-This article is provided as it is, and there is no official support to use either the test agent or the generated C# classes for production usage.
+This article is provided as it is, and the goal is to show what extra features are possible to be implemented based on #SNMP Pro.

+There is no break-fix support to use either the test agent or the generated C# classes for production usage, but we sell consulting services if you need some specific assistance with your project.

 Related Resources
 -----------------